File Upload in KtorAdmin

 • s3SignatureDuration → Defines how long the generated S3 URLs remain valid.
 This setting is required to ensure controlled access to files.

-Apply @S3Upload to any column or field requiring S3 storage.
+Using @S3Upload on Fields Apply @S3Upload to any column or field requiring S3 storage.
 By default, the file is stored in the bucket specified by defaultAwsS3Bucket.
-If a custom bucket is provided, the file will be stored there instead.

-You can specify a custom bucket for individual fields:
+Custom Bucket per Field You can specify a custom bucket for individual fields:

+Without bucket → Uses defaultAwsS3Bucket.
+With bucket → Stores the file in a specific bucket.
 This allows flexible storage solutions for different types of files.

 3. Custom Upload